rgardner/memory-jogger/README.md

 ![Memory Jogger CI](https://github.com/rgardner/memory-jogger/workflows/Memory%20Jogger%20CI/badge.svg)

+Ways to organize and a reason to read to your saved [Pocket][pocket] items.

 Finds items from your [Pocket][pocket] library that are relevant to trending news.
 I have thousands of unread Pocket items and Memory Jogger enables me to find new meaning in articles and videos I saved years